Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         be set to zero and updated later when the timestamp of the next metadata fragment is received.

+Note: [[!MPEGCMAF]] has the notion of an inband emsg box to convey metadata and event messages.
+In the current specification a separate track is used instead to convey such information.
+Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
+In case the ingest source sends an inband emsg box the receiver SHOULD ignore them

 ##  Requirements for Media Processing Entity Failover ## {#failover}